-Metropolis provides funding to support capacity development, knowledge exchange and practices on metropolitan management, among its members and partners, in the framework of specific pilot projects.
+Each year, Metropolis organizes a call for projects that provides funding to support capacity development among its members and partners in the framework of specific pilot projects.

 The Governance in the energy transition towards a low carbon society in metropolitan areas (Metropolis Energy GovernAnce or MEGA) aims to exchange knowledge on how metropolitan areas face governance in the energy transition process towards a low-carbon society.
 The project will look at how transition is designed and implemented, with whom and which are the results and impacts of the approaches taken.
 Initiatives such as energy cooperatives, Nearly Zero Energy Buildings, co-creation of master plans, are some of the proposals undertaken in some cities for the energy transition.